iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Save and Load the Model
 -----------------------

 It is also a good idea to save the trained neural network controller for future use.
-This can be done using the `save` method and the `load` method.
+This can be done using the `save` method.
+The `load` method allows one to load a previously saved model.

 .. code-block:: python